spacer

-Project 1 Requirements
+Project 1 Requirements - Due November 1st at 11:59pm

 You can choose do create your own Web pages with your own concept if you have another client in mind or are trying to find employment with a potential funder who has a different need that you want to your demonstrate relevant skills for.
 But, in that case, you need to get started earlier and you need to provide me with a rough outline of your idea so I can help make sure you scope it appropriately for a first project.
-You can continue this project for your second project as well but don't have to decide that until you see what I want from the second project (which will be for another client of ours).
+You can continue this project for your second project as well but don't have to decide that until you see what I want from the second project (which will be for another client of your choosing).

 The contribution you make for Project 1 is up to you, based on what you think is your best contribution.
 It should show me that you understand basic HTML and CSS and that you have been working on iterating new designs with a reasonable process you have developed for yourself.
 You are turning in the project to me, but the goal is for you to do it for yourself more than me.
 So, let me know why you needed to do something in writing via e-mail if you think it was outside the scope of the project or took away from the time you had to do other things instead.
 Make the project relevant to you, first and foremost, as you should with every assignment you ever receive in your life (sometimes you have to do it for someone else because they are paying you to do that, but I am not in that category).